Trans-Canada Highway: Ontario

 Highway 17 proceeds east from Nipigon for 581 km along the northern and eastern coast of Lake Superior.
 Between Wawa and Sault Ste.
 Marie, the highway crosses the Montreal River Hill, which sometimes becomes a bottleneck on the system in the winter when inclement weather can make the steep grade virtually impassable.
 At Sault Ste.
 Marie, the main route turns eastward for 291 km to Sudbury.

 The mainline route then continues east from Sudbury for 151 km to North Bay.
-The northern route rejoins the mainline here, which continues 339 km to Arnprior where it widens to a freeway and becomes Highway 417.
-The freeway continues to Ottawa passing through the city on Highway 417, which is between six and eight lanes wide at this point.
+The northern route rejoins the mainline here, which continues 339 km to Arnprior, where it widens to a freeway and becomes Highway 417.
+The freeway continues to Ottawa, passing through the city on Highway 417, which is between six and eight lanes wide at this point.
 In Southern Ontario, the speed limit is generally 80 kph on the Trans-Canada, while in Northern Ontario it is 90 kph.
 Sections routed along Highway 417 outside urban Ottawa feature a higher limit of 110 kph.

-While Highway 17 and 417 are largely free from traffic congestion except from minor rush hour delays on Ottawa's stretch of Highway 417, the non-freeway sections are subject to frequent closures due to accidents, especially in winter.
+While Highways 17 and 417 are largely free from traffic congestion except for minor rush hour delays on Ottawa's stretch of Highway 417, the non-freeway sections are subject to frequent closures due to crashes, especially in winter.
 It is considered a dangerous route due to its extensive outdated sections of winding two-lane highway.
-Because this section of the highway passes through a largely undeveloped and forested area, collisions with animals are a common cause of accidents.
+Because this section of the highway passes through a largely undeveloped and forested area, collisions with animals are a common cause of crashes.
+As recently as 2022, Sault Ste.
+Marie's local government has asked for Highway 17 to be expanded north of the city.

-Ontario plans to eventually extend the 417 freeway to Sudbury, which will upgrade the section of the mainline TCH between Ottawa and Sudbury to four-lane freeway standards.
+Ontario plans to extend the 417 freeway to Sudbury, which will widen the section of the mainline TCH between Ottawa and Sudbury to four-lane freeway standards.
 However, there is no funding secured for such a project, as Ontario is currently focusing on extending Highway 400 to Sudbury along the Highway 69 corridor (which is part of the Georgian Bay TCH route).

-It is notable that the Trans-Canada largely bypasses Canada's most heavily populated region, the Golden Horseshoe area of Southern Ontario, which includes Canada's largest city; Toronto.
-However, a short section of the Central Ontario branch does pass through the rural northeastern edge of Durham Region at both Sunderland and Beaverton, which is officially part of the Greater Toronto Area.
+It is notable that the Trans-Canada largely bypasses Canada's most heavily populated region, the Golden Horseshoe area of Southern Ontario, which includes Canada's largest and most populous city; Toronto.
+However, a short section of the Central Ontario branch does pass through the rural northeastern edge of Durham Region at both Sunderland and Beaverton, which is officially part of the Greater Toronto Area (GTA).
 Access to Toronto itself from the mainline from Northern Ontario is via the non-TCH southern section of Highway 400, while access from Toronto to Quebec and points east is via Highway 401 (North America's busiest highway and a major national highway in itself), a short non-TCH section of Autoroute 20, and A-30, where the Trans-Canada is joined at A-40 just west of Montreal.